aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-fields/fields-overview/_index.md

 ### Fields Supported during Update

-Calculation of the following fields is supported in the current version of Aspose.Words:
+The calculation of the following fields is supported in the current version of Aspose.Words:

 - = (formula field)
 - ADDRESSBLOCK